 Your name:

-Dunil's name (if relevant)

 Pupil's name (if relevant):

-Your relationship to the pupil (if relevant):
+Your relationship to the student (if relevant):

 Address:

 Postcode:

 Day time telephone number:

 Evening telephone number:

-about it.
+Please give details of your complaint, including whether you have spoken to anybody at the school about it.

 What actions do you feel might resolve the problem at this stage?

-what actions do you reel might resolve the problem at this stage:
+That actions do you reel might resolve the problem at this stage:

 Are you attaching any paperwork?
 If so, please give details.

 Signature:

 Date:

 Official use

-Data asknowledgement sout:

 Date acknowledgement sent:

 By who:

-o, who

-Complaint referred to:

 Complaint referred to:

 Date: